sodalitegames/aberrations-website/content/rules/player-rules.md

 **Attacks Against Inanimate Objects:** Similarly, inanimate objects do not typically have a Dodge Value and therefore you do not subtract their Dodge Value from your attack.
 The exception being if you are attacking a vehicle that is being controlled by another character and is therefore maneuverable.

-**Delaying:** Delaying allows you to perform the remainder of your turn after another character in the combat order, or after a specific variable occurs.
-Delaying cannot be used to interrupt another character’s turn unless you specifically define your intended action(s) when declaring your intention to check (i.e., aiming for a door and saying you will shoot anything that comes through the door).
+**Delaying:** Delaying allows you to perform the remainder of your turn after an ally in the combat order, or after a specific variable occurs.
+Delaying cannot be used to interrupt another character’s turn unless you specifically define your intended action(s) when declaring your intention to delay (i.e., aiming for a door and saying you will shoot anything that comes through the door).
 If for whatever reason, the chosen character cannot perform their turn, or if the variable does not occur, then you lose the remainder of your turn.
+After an action is declared, you must follow through on the action, regardless of the result (I.e. if a friendly creature enters the door that you were previously aiming at).
 The act of delaying is considered a free action, but whatever action points you use while delaying are expended normally.

 ##### Advantage in Combat

 There are specific scenarios that will give a character Advantage while attacking in combat.
 It is important to remember that Advantage in combat only affects accuracy rolls.
 It is even more important to remember that these combat advantages also apply to NPCS.

-- **Flanking:** +1 Advantage for every friendly character who is also in combat and is adjacent to the enemy that you are attacking (this includes ranged attacks).
+* **Flanking:** +1 Advantage for every friendly character who is also in combat and is adjacent to the enemy that you are attacking (this includes ranged attacks).
-- **High Ground:** +1 Advantage if you are at least 5 feet above your target.
+* **High Ground:** +1 Advantage for every 5 feet you are above your target.
+* **Low Ground:** -1 Advantage for every 5 feet you are below your target.
-- **Prone:** +1 advantage if your target is laying on the ground.
+* **Prone:** +1 advantage if your target is laying on the ground.
-- **Pinned:** +1 Advantage if your target is pinned.
+* **Pinned:** +1 Advantage if your target is pinned.
-- **Multitasking:** -1 Advantage if a character is using 1 Action Point to perform 2 actions.
+* **Multitasking:** -1 Advantage if a character is using 1 Action Point to perform 2 actions.
-- **Cover:** -3 Advantage if target isn’t visible behind cover. -2 Advantage if target is behind cover and less than 25% of them is visible. -1 Advantage if they are 50%-75% visible behind cover.
+* **Cover:** -3 Advantage if target isn’t visible behind cover. -2 Advantage if target is behind cover and less than 25% of them is visible. -1 Advantage if they are 50%-75% visible behind cover.

 ### Low Health Conditions